Frequently Asked Questions

 How can I run multiple serial tasks inside one job?

 Users with serial (sequential) programs may want to package multiple serial tasks into a single job submitted to the scheduler.
-This can be done with third-party tools (gnu parallel is a good one) or using a loop within the job submission script.
+This can be done with third-party tools (GNU parallel is a good one) or using a loop within the job submission script.
 (A similar structure can be used to run multiple short, parallel tasks inside a job.)
 The basic structure is to loop through the number of tasks using while or for, start the task in the background using the & operator, and then use the wait command to wait for the tasks to finish:

 # Define variables